TheJacksonLaboratory/ResourcesGuide/Working_with_hpc.md

 module load singularity
 R.sif
 ```
-You can now install R packages to your home directory to be available for future sessions, (almost) like you would on your local machine (or in the past, on helix).
+Once you have R open, you can install R packages to your home directory to be available for future sessions, (almost) like you would on your local machine (or in the past, on helix):

-**Tip:** If you use the terminal tab in RStudio, you can source code directly from your editor to the terminal by pressing ctrl-cmd-enter.

-Once you're in R:

 ```r
 # Specify libs before installing anything